larrybotha/everything/mathematics/the-lambda-calculus/β reduction.md

 ---
 aliases:
   - beta reduction
+  - normal order reduction
 ---
 parent: [[+ The Lambda Calculus]]

-- the replacement of a bound variable with an argument in a function body
+The replacement of a bound variable with an argument in a function body